| |

 This page is a contribution and tribute to the scholars network of the Evolutionary Religious Studies, initiated by David Sloan Wilson.

-Survival benefits of religiosity (like health, welfare, security and more) might also apply - but from a biological (and biocultural) perspective, survival is of secondary importance.
-Only the strong intra-generational "reproductive benefit of religion" (F.A. von Hayek) is setting the decisive benchmark of evolutionary success.
+Survival benefits of religiosity (like health, welfare, security and more) might also apply.
+But from a biological (and biocultural) perspective, the strong intra-generational "reproductive advantage of religion(s)" (F.A. von Hayek) is setting the decisive benchmark of evolutionary success.

 Web-Resources on Religion & Reproduction